 Like many other places of interest in Darmstadt, the Großer Woog also has a history:

 In 1567, the Landgraves created the Großer Woog and the Kleiner Woog as a fire-fighting pond and amusement park.
 Around 1820, it is said to have been opened as a public bathing lake.
 Later in 1888, the Kleiner Woog was filled up and is now the Woogsplatz.

 There is a restaurant to the southwest and a youth hostel (Jugendherberge) northeast of Großer Woog.
 The restaurant with an open-air terrace area gives excellent views of the lake and can be accessed from the dam (Woogsdamm).
 It can be visited for breakfast or lunch.
 Alternatively, the restaurant can be booked entirely for events and parties.
 More information can be found on their website:

 The Darmstadt Youth Hostel (Judendherberge) is quite popular with youth groups because of its location on the lake.
 More information can be found here:

 Adjoining the restaurant is a play area for small kids and a path for walking/cycling along with benches where one can relax and enjoy the serenity of the place.

-From May to September, the Woog is open for swimming and other recreational activities.
-During these months, it becomes a popular destination amongst the residents of Darmstadt and nearby areas for swimming/sunbathing and spending a relaxing day under the sun.
+The Woog is open for swimming and other recreational activities from May to September.
+During these months, it becomes a popular destination amongst the residents of Darmstadt and nearby areas for swimming/sunbathing and relaxing under the sun.
 From October to mid-May, it is not accessible.
 Still, a walk on the dam to enjoy the scenic beauty or a cycle along the lake’s periphery can be an enjoyable experience.

 To know more about places and experiences in Darmstadt, click here.